 Walk across the bear rug and then touch someone.

 Read the inscription on the cliff and say lightning to answer the riddle.
 Go northwest to the Tidal Flats and get some salt from the brine patch.
 Return southeast and roll the onion west into the lighthouse.
 Save the game.
 Leave the onion here for the time being, and go up.

 Drop the chest and open it.
 No, go on, open the chest.
 On the Plane of Transinfinite Splendor, wait two turns.
-Once back on the Ledge, get the outline and the palimpsest.
+Once back on the Ledge, get the outline and the palimpsest from the chest.
 Close the chest and pick it up again.
 Go northwest and northeast to Accardi-by-the-Sea.
 Open the door of the weapon shop and go west.
 Examine the case.
 Ask the woman about each of the objects in the case.
 Get the crown, sextant, bubblegum card, doubloon, dagger, and shillelagh out of the pack and sell them.
 Buy the sword, get it, and wield it.

 Go east twice to Outside Guild Hall.
 Try to go north.
 Wait three turns.
 When the monkey grinder manifests, go west, then return east and try to go north again.
 The monkey grinder will squish the warning nymph.
 Give the chest to the monkey grinder.
 Get the hurdy-gurdy (you can refer to it as "hurdy" or "gurdy") and put it in your pack.
 Close the sea chest and pick it up.
 Go north to the Lobby, get the wand, and put it in your pack.
-Go south, west, southwest, southeast, southwest, and south three times to the Odors.
+Go south, west, southwest, southeast, southwest, and south three times to the Moors.